Glock: Features

-The Glock pistol has a relatively low slide profile, which holds the barrel axis close to the shooter's hand and makes the pistol more comfortable to fire by reducing muzzle rise and allows for faster aim recovery in rapid firing sequences.
+The Glock pistol has a relatively low slide profile, which holds the barrel axis close to the shooter's hand, making the pistol more comfortable to fire by reducing muzzle rise and allowing faster aim recovery in rapid-fire sequences.
 The rectangular slide is milled from a single block of ordnance-grade steel using CNC machinery.
-The barrel and slide undergo two hardening processes prior to treatment with a proprietary nitriding process called Tenifer.
+The barrel and slide undergo two hardening processes before treatment with a proprietary nitriding process called Tenifer.
 The Tenifer treatment is applied in a 500 °C nitrate bath.
 The Tenifer finish is between 0.04 and 0.05 mm in thickness, and is characterized by extreme resistance to wear and corrosion; it penetrates the metal, and treated parts have similar properties even below the surface to a certain depth.

-The Tenifer process produces a matte gray-colored, nonglare surface with a 64 Rockwell C hardness rating and a 99% resistance to salt water corrosion (which meets or exceeds stainless steel specifications), making the Glock particularly suitable for individuals carrying the pistol concealed as the highly chloride-resistant finish allows the pistol to better endure the effects of perspiration.
+The Tenifer process produces a matte gray-colored, nonglare surface with a 64 Rockwell C hardness rating and a 99% resistance to salt water corrosion (which meets or exceeds stainless steel specifications), making the Glock particularly suitable for individuals carrying the pistol concealed as the highly chloride-resistant finish allows the pistol to endure the effects of perspiration better.
 Glock steel parts using the Tenifer treatment are more corrosion resistant than analogous gun parts having other finishes or treatments, including Teflon, bluing, hard chrome plating, or phosphates.
 During 2010, Glock switched from the salt bath nitriding Tenifer process to a not exactly disclosed gas nitriding process.
 After applying the nitriding process, a black Parkerized decorative surface finish is applied.
 The underlying nitriding treatment will remain, protecting these parts even if the decorative surface finish were to wear off.

-A fourth generation Glock 17 consists of 34 parts.
+A fourth-generation Glock 17 consists of 34 parts.
 For maintenance, the pistol disassembles into five main groups: the barrel, slide, frame, magazine, and recoil-spring assembly.
 The firearm is designed for the NATO-standard 9×19mm Parabellum cartridge, but can use high-power (increased pressure) +P ammunition with either full-metal-jacket or jacketed hollow-point projectiles.